 , for example, the class project was to create a taxi system around New Jersey serviced by autonomous vehicles.
 The goal was to decrease congestion.
 The class modeled the distribution of 8 million people living in New Jersey, the trips they took and for what purpose.
 The students used this data to evaluate ride-sharing potential among trips.

-She hopes that by supplementing her analytical ORFE skills with the courses that focus on health care issues, she will be well positioned to participate in the nation’s current debate on health care reform.
 At a summer internship with a health care consulting firm, Lee became aware of the value of making health information databases more accessible.
 In one case, a pharmaceutical firm was interested in mining its patient databases for information on improving its products.
 It was the kind of problem she was addressing in her classes.